 Police Officer Requirements

 The minimum requirement to be hired as a police officer is a high school diploma, with some jurisdictions requiring a college degree or higher.
-Officers must also be U.S. citizens and generally no younger than 21 years old.
+To become a police officer, college is not always a requirement.
+Officers must typically be U.S. citizens and generally no younger than 21 years old.
 They must also meet certain physical requirements and additional qualifications.
 Training is usually provided on the job through a training academy program, which lasts between 12 and 14 weeks.
+Police degrees are typically framed within the larger field of criminal justice degrees, with officer training added into the mix.
 Police training consists of lessons in civil rights, constitutional law, local ordinances, and state laws, as well as accident investigation.
 In addition, recruits are trained in traffic control, firearms, first aid, self-defense tactics and emergency response methods.
 Many agencies will also pay full or part tuition, if officers decide to pursue further education in related fields such as police science, criminal justice or public administration.

-According to the Bureau of Labor Statistics, there were 633,710 police officers employed nationwide in 2008, with a mean hourly wage of $25.39 and a mean annual wage of $52,810.
+According to the Bureau of Labor Statistics, there were 662,390 police officers employed nationwide in 2017.
+Police and detectives earned a median pay of $62,960 per year.
 Aspiring police officers will find the most employment opportunities in local government.
 Officers may also find work within state governments, and, on a lesser scale, at colleges, universities and professional schools.

-State governments offer the highest annual mean salary, at $58,180.
-The top five highest-paying states/districts for police officers are New Jersey, California, the District of Columbia, Illinois and Washington.
+State governments offer the highest annual mean salary, at $71,370.
+The top five highest-paying states/districts for police officers are California, New Jersey, Alaska, Washington, and Washington, D.C.

-The job outlook for police officers is strong compared with other industries -job growth is expected to at least keep pace with average job growth over the next 10 years.
+The job outlook for police officers is average compared with other industries; job growth is expected to at least keep pace with average job growth between 2016 - 2026.
 Bilingual applicants or applicants with a college degree can have an edge over other applicants and command a higher salary.